-To create the Flower of Life, a ring of twelve circles were added to the seven circles of the Seed of Life.
+The Flower of Life, is seen as a ring of twelve circlesaddedto the seven circles of the Seed of Life.
 These twelve additional circles represent the twelve constellations of the zodiac, or the 12 months of a lunisolar year.
-Zodiac, Greek for “ring of animals”, represents the archetypal stories of humanity embedded in the stars.
+Zodiac, Greek for “ring of animals”, represents the archetypal stories of humanity that were seen in the stars.
 Together they form a matrix of 19 interlocking circles (7+12=19).
 Nineteen represents the number of years it takes to harmonize lunar and solar calendars as one.

 Seven times within a 19-year period, a 13th lunar month would be added to the 12-month lunisolar year.
 This process became known as a Metonic cycle, named for Meton of Athens in 432 BCE.
-Babylonians had already been factoring this into their calenders along with other early cultures.
+Babylonians had already been factoring this into their calendars along with other early cultures.
 Most cultures used lunisolar calendars as the basis for developing astronomy, math and calendars.
-The Metonic cycle honors the eternal union of the Moon and Sun just as as night and day can not exist without the other.
+The Metonic cycle honors the eternal union of the Moon and Sun just as night and day cannot exist without the other.
 Flowers open and close within these cycles of life.

 The diagram of the Kabbalistic Tree of Life is also revealed within the Flower of Life matrix.
 The Kabbalah represents the mystical journey of the soul as it descends into human form and then transcends to a conscious state of divine oneness.

 Leonardo Da Vinci (1452-1519) studied the hidden wisdom held within the Flower of Life.
 He felt it represented the alchemical art and science of transmutation where the spirit becomes one with the mind, body and soul.